Skip to content

 The path to becoming a Rhode Island game warden follows five core steps:

-1. Meet the baseline — Confirm U.S. citizenship, age 21, education (High school diploma + bachelor's preferred), and a clean background for Rhode Island.
+1. Lock in the basics — U.S. citizenship, the minimum age of 21, high school diploma + bachelor's preferred, and a clean record are the entry bar in Rhode Island.

-3. Apply and pass the entrance exams — Rhode Island Department of Environmental Management administers a written exam, physical agility test, oral interview, and background investigation.
+3. Submit your application and clear the exam battery — The Rhode Island Department of Environmental Management, Division of Law Enforcement stages a written test, physical agility assessment, oral board, and background investigation.

-4. Graduate from the academy — Complete the Rhode Island Municipal Police Training Academy program.
+4. Earn your academy diploma — Finish the Rhode Island Municipal Police Training Academy program.

 For the full nationwide walkthrough, see our how to become a game warden guide.